Welcome to the Webster Senior Center

 Lunch Club 60 - Daily Lunch

-An air-conditioned mini bus provides a ride to and from the Webster Recreation Center Mondays through Fridays, starting 8:30 am and 1:00 pm for residents of the Webster Central School District who are age 60 and older and their spouses.
-Weekly grocery trips and other occasional trips.
+Transportation is provided to The Webster Recreation Center on Monday-Friday for Webster residents who participate in the Lunch Club 60 program.
+Weekly grocery trips and other occasional trips are also included for our Lunch Club 60 participants.
 The suggested donation is $2.00 per person, per day.
-For more information on transportation please call, at 872-7385.
+For more information on transportation please call, at 872-7103 ext.
+7385.

 EldersourceA trained case manager is available the 2nd and 4th Tuesday of each month from 9:00 am to 12:00 pm to help those persons age 60 and older and their families sort through the maze of available services, benefits and health insurance for senior citizens and the paperwork that goes with it.
 No appointment is necessary and services are offered on a first come, first served basis.
 This service is co-sponsored by the Monroe County Office for the Aging and Lifespan.